Best Startup Accelerators in San Francisco in 2026: Complete Guide to YC, Techstars & More

 If you’re reading this, you’re already in the top few percent of founders: you’re not just asking “how do I get in,” you’re asking where is the right leverage for my time and equity.
 That mindset alone will serve you through any of these programs.

-Quick note: how Peony quietly helps here
+Quick note: how Peony helps with accelerator applications

 Whatever you apply to, you look far more professional if you: